ulissesbcorrea/Cost-Sensitive_Bert_and_Transformers/README.md

 ## Installation

-This repo is tested on Python 3.6+, PyTorch 1.0.0+ and TensorFlow 2.0.
+This repo is tested on Python 3.6+ and PyTorch 1.0.0+.

 **IMPORTANT: You must uninstall any previously installed version of transforms you might have.
 For this reason, it is best you use a virtual environment.**